Roman Roads in Lancashire - Milestones

 The find spot was in the vicinity of Milestone Place, Caton.
 However, historical research by Andrew White recorded that it was found 245 yards upstream of bridge (Contrebis 1992).
 This has now been confirmed by finding the Roman road on either side of Artle Beck by Andy Jackson and Phillip Crawshaw - see Lancaster to Burrow Roman Road

-Translation of the Inscription (RIB 2272); For the Emperor Caesar Trajan Hadrian Augustus, pontifex maximus, with tribunician power, thrice consul, father of his country, from L(…) 4 miles.
-The milestone is therefore dated to Hadrian ie 119-138AD.
-Regarding the Roman name for lancaster it is amazing how many suggestions over the years do not begin with L. Antonine Itinerary X would seem to indicate Lancaster was called ALONE - is the A at the beginning an error?
+Examining the Inscription (RIB 2272) we get the distance of 4 miles from "L", obviously Lancaster.
+The distance was initially a problem as the long-held traditional route was an indirect 5 miles from Lancaster.
+Finding the direct route as a result of Lidar resolved the distance issue but left unresolved as to what was the Roman name for Lancaster beginning with L. It is amazing how many suggestions over the years for its name do not begin with L. Antonine Itinerary X would seem to indicate Lancaster was called ALONE - is the A at the beginning an error?
 The LON bit would fit perfectly with Lonsdale and the River Lune derived from it and of course modern Lancaster.

 The milestone is kept in Lancaster Museum and appears to have had two halves re-joined together.
 It is on display.